Benidzu/NLP_Assignment/README.md

 conda activate nlp_env
 ```
-2) Using VSCode, or any other IDE, or the installed jupyter library directly, access the notebooks, e.g.:
+2) Using VSCode, or any other IDE, or the installed jupyter library and your web browser, access the notebooks from ``notebooks/``.
+For example using the jupyter library, launch the server and follow the instructions from the terminal via:
 ```
 jupyter notebook
 ```